|Health and Safety Policy

 PIs/Unit Managers (supervisors) are responsible to identify hazards in the work environment along with required controls and PPE using the Workplace Hazard Assessment (WHA) form.
 The WHA must be kept current and reviewed regularly.

-The WHA and the ESO forms are generic tools that must be used by the PI/Unit Manager (or designee) to document discussion of hazards in the workplace along with appropriate controls, PPE and safety training.
-The ESO must be discussed with the employee within five days of their arrival, transfer or job change.
-Submission of the employee specific ESO documents that discussion.
-Failure to submit the completed ESO or to ensure that employees attend the required training may result in disciplinary action.
+The WHA and the ESTA are generic tools that must be used by the PI/Unit Manager (or designee) to document review of hazards in the workplace along with appropriate controls, PPE and safety training.
+The ESTA must be completed with the employee within five days of their arrival, transfer or job change.
+Failure to complete an ESTA or to ensure that employees attend the required training may result in disciplinary action.

 Deans, Directors, and Department Heads – Each Dean, Director, and Department Head is charged to ensure organizational compliance with regulations and University policies and with maintaining a healthful and safe environment for all personnel.
 They are expected to take appropriate action to ensure all identified hazards are addressed and identified issues of non-compliance corrected in a timely manner.

 Updates are requested from each Dean, Department Head and Director to the Building and Emergency Contact Listing (BEC List) to ensure the timely and effective communication of information to assigned contacts within each building, regarding emergencies, incidents, projects, and other activities that may impact the health and safety of building occupants.

 The Division of Environmental Health and Safety (EHS) – EHS is charged by the University with implementing all University health and safety policies and procedures* in the Biological, Chemical, Occupational, Public Health and Radiation health and safety fields.
 EHS has been authorized by, and is accountable to the University President and Senior University Management to identify, assess and enforce this Health and Safety policy and subordinate health and safety regulations, policies and procedures.